fredrkl/nvimsetup/README.md

 ## GitHub Copilot

 GitHub Copilot is a plugin that uses AI to help you write code.
 To use it, you need to have a GitHub account and be logged in to GitHub in your browser.
-See the neovim plugin [repo](https://github.com/zbirenbaum/copilot.lua) for more information, e.g., default keybindings.
-The copliot plugin is using the _meta key_ .
+See the neovim copliot plugin [repo](https://github.com/zbirenbaum/copilot.lua) for more information, e.g., default keybindings.
+The copliot plugin uses the _meta key_ by default, however that has been remapped in this settup to avoid _meta key_ usage.
+See the [plugin setup](./lua/fredrkl/plugins/zbirenbaum-copilot.lua) for the new keybindings.

 If using iTerm2 on macOS, the _meta key_ is not enabled by default.
 To enable it, go to `Preferences > Profiles > Keys` and select `Left option key acts as +Esc`.